anroy1/nf-surgeryflow/README.md

-# NF-SurgeryFlow
+# nf-surgeryFlow

-NF-SurgeryFlow is a Nextflow pipeline for processing neuroimaging data.
+nf-surgeryFlow is a Nextflow pipeline for processing neuroimaging data.
 This pipeline includes various preprocessing, reconstruction, tracking, and segmentation steps.

 ## Table of Contents
 - [NF-SurgeryFlow](#nf-surgeryflow)